yale-redcap/yes3-exporter/README.md

 REDCap External Module
 Version 1.00, June 2022

-> For better formatting and access to a Table of Contents and the Change Log, we recommend that you view this guide using the YES3 Exporter Documentation plugin link, rather than the EM documentation link provided by REDCap.
+> **For better formatting and access to a Table of Contents, a Technical Guide and the Change Log, we recommend that you view this guide using the YES3 Exporter Documentation plugin link, rather than the EM documentation link provided by REDCap.**

 # Introduction